Typesetting is a huge bottleneck in scholarly publishing. What can we do to make it easier?

 Basically, I'm suggesting a new word processing standard for academic publishing, based on existing, cross-platform and open source technology that uses a familiar GUI but outputs good, clean, easily edited HTML.
 Just what it was meant to be back in 1990 in fact.

-over 10 years ago
+about 11 years ago

 I think you hit the nail on the head when you said, "That's more important to them than semantic information and machine-readable structure."
 There are machine readable ways for scholars to write already, with tools like LaTeX – but those who aren't forced to use LaTeX will wail and gnash their teeth at the prospect of using it (I linked to an example in my original post).
 I agree with you that we need a new standard way of writing academic documents.
 With new applications like Draft(https://draftin.com/), Editorially(https://editorially.com/), and others gaining more traction over time, I think Markdown will come to fulfill the promises of 1990 that you mention.

-Rob Walsh – over 10 years ago
+Rob Walsh – about 11 years ago

 login to leave comment